lilagents-team/firehouse-laywer-b/content/newsletters/March2018FINAL.md

 ---
-title: "Firehouse Legal Newsletter: March 2018 - Updates on Public Practice, Employment Law, and More"
+title: "Fair Chance Act and Fire Department Sick Leave Regulation Updates"
 date: 2018-03-01
 description: "The newsletter covers updates on the Fair Chance Act, changes to sick leave regulations affecting fire departments, a case note on marijuana retail sales, and a safety bill impacting emergency services."
 volume: 16